By Gu Rong, Che Yang, Fan Bin

 The Fluid must be running in Kubernetes v1.14 or later that supports Container Storage Interface (CSI).
 You can deploy and manage Fluid Operator by using Helm v3 on the Kubernetes platform.
 Before you run Fluid, make sure that Helm is correctly installed in the Kubernetes cluster.
 To install and use Fluid, please refer to the Getting Started Guide

 Fluid allows Kubernetes to truly have the basic capabilities of the distributed data caching.
-Open source is only a starting point, and everyone's participation is needed.
+Open source is only a starting point, and everyone's participation is welcomed.
 If you find a bug or require a feature in the process of using it, you can directly submit the issue or Pull Request (PR) on GitHub to participate in the discussion.

 Gu Rong, an associate researcher of the Department of Computer Science and Technology in Nanjing University, whose research direction is big data processing system, has published more than 20 papers in the frontier journals and conferences, such as the IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE International Conference on Data Engineering (ICDE), Parallel Computing, Journal of Parallel and Distributed Computing (JPDC), International Parallel and Distributed Processing Symposium (IPDPS) and International Conference on Parallel Processing (ICPP).
 His achievements have been applied to Sinopec, Baidu, Bytedance and other companies and Apache Spark.
 He won the first prize of Jiangsu Province Science and Technology in 2018 and the Youth Science and Technology Award of Jiangsu Computer Society in 2019.
 He was elected as the member of the Techinical Committee of Systems Software and the Task Force of Big Data, China Computer Federation, and the secretary general of the Big Data Committee of Jiangsu Computer Society.